cisco/mindmeld/source/userguide/kb.rst

 Decide How to Use Question Answering in your Application
 --------------------------------------------------------

-The purpose of the Workbench question answerer is to map natural language queries to a query which is then run over a structured database.
+The purpose of the MindMeld question answerer is to map natural language queries to a query which is then run over a structured database.
 (This is called *knowledge-based question answering*.)
 The question answerer is designed to work with custom knowledge bases derived from large content catalogs, for production-grade applications.

-Catalogs containing even up to hundreds of millions of unique, domain-specific entity objects can easily be handled by Workbench in production.
+Catalogs containing even up to hundreds of millions of unique, domain-specific entity objects can easily be handled by MindMeld in production.
 The number of unique entities typical scales up to tens of thousands for restaurant menus processed by food delivery services, millions for product retail catalogs, and tens or hundreds of millions for media entertainment libraries.
-The Workbench knowledge base and question answering systems have been successfully applied to all of the above use cases.
+The MindMeld knowledge base and question answering systems have been successfully applied to all of the above use cases.

 The question answerer can be used in a variety of ways, but in practice, conversational applications rely on this module and its underlying knowledge base for the four primary purposes listed below.
 Decide which purposes are most important to your use case and incorporate those priorities into the way you code your dialogue state handlers.